nivertech/atsd-use-cases/hawaii gas prices.md

-Pain at the Pump - a Closer Look at Hawaii's High Gas Prices
+Pain at the Pump - a Closer Look at Hawaii's High Gas Prices yyyyyyyy
 =============================================================

 Hawaii.
 Sunshine.
 Beautiful beaches.
 Piñas coladas.
 These are a few of the great motivators for moving to one of America's favorite vacation destinations.
 However,